FedAgg: Adaptive Federated Learning with Aggregated Gradients

 \subsubsection{Ablation Study on Data Heterogeneity}

-To demonstrate the robustness of our proposed method across varying levels of data heterogeneity, we vary the Dirichlet parameter $\sigma \! \in \! \{0.6, 1.0, \infty\}$, where with the descending of $\sigma$, the degree of data heterogeneous increases.
-Besides, $\sigma = \infty$ means data across clients are IID distribution.
-The complete experiment results are summarized in Table \ref{accuracy}.
-Additionally, we visualize a subset of the numerical results on EMNIST-L, Cifar10, and Cifar100 datasets with 100\% of participating clients as shown in Fig. \ref{EMNIST_Cifar10_Cifar100_barplot}.
+To demonstrate the robustness of our proposed method across diverse levels of data heterogeneity, we vary the Dirichlet parameter $\sigma \!\in\! \{0.6, \\ 1.0, \infty\}$, where with the descending of $\sigma$, the degree of data heterogeneous increases as shown in Fig.~\ref{dirichlet distribution on cifar100}\subref{cifar100-IID}-\ref{dirichlet distribution on cifar100}\subref{cifar100-dir06}.
+Besides, $\sigma \!=\! \infty$ means data across clients are IID distribution.
+Complete experiment results are summarized in Table~\ref{accuracy}.
+Additionally, we visualize a subset of the numerical results on EMNIST-L, CIFAR-10, and CIFAR-100 datasets with 100\% of participating clients as shown in Fig.~\ref{EMNIST_Cifar10_Cifar100_barplot}.
 It is evident that our proposed algorithm outperforms the other baseline methods, indicating its robustness and adaptability across diverse data heterogeneity.
-We also validate and simulate our FedAgg within small-scale FL system scenarios as in Table \ref{accuracy}.
+We also validate our proposed FedAgg algorithm within small-scale FL system scenarios.
 The results demonstrate that FedAgg still achieves better performance.